Click to learn more about our exhibits below

 Contact Person Phone Number: 615-936-0955

 Bio: The Occupational Health Clinic protects you at work.
 OHC clinicians provide timely evaluation and treatment of work-related injuries, illnesses, and exposures.
 We also manage over 40 different programs to protect you against specific work hazards.
+We provide immunizations to help employees achieve compliance with VUMC immunization requirements.
 Travel vaccines and pre-travel consultations are available at no charge for those going on international electives or other business travel.
 OHC also provides treatment for non-work-related minor illnesses.
 Telehealth options are available for those encounters that are amenable to virtual visits.

 Website Link: https://www.vumc.org/health-wellness/occupational-health